 - Whole Milk: I tested with half-and-half, but ultimately chose whole milk because it thickens the filling very well AND it’s what we need for the biscuit topping, too.
 (Half-and-half is too heavy for the biscuits.)
 If you need a nondairy milk suggestion, I recommend plain oat milk or almond milk.
 Keep in mind that the filling won’t taste as creamy and rich.

 - Parsley: Parsley brightens and balances the overall flavor.
 I like to add it right at the end so its freshness doesn’t become lost under the stronger flavors and ingredients.

 - Vegetable Add-Ins: Here’s where you can have a lot of fun by adding the vegetables you love most or have on hand.
 I usually use a mix of frozen peas, fresh or frozen broccoli, and fresh or frozen cauliflower.
 Other options are canned and drained corn, green beans, white beans, and/or chickpeas.
-Frozen corn or frozen or fresh green beans (chop into bite-size pieces) work well too.
+Fresh or frozen corn and green beans (chop into bite-size pieces) work well too.

-Skillet: Feel free to cook and bake this pot pie casserole all in 1 pan using an oven-safe skillet, like we do with this skillet pot pie recipe.
-I recommend an 11-12 inch skillet that’s at least 2 inches deep.
+Skillet: Feel free to cook and bake this pot pie casserole all in 1 pan using an oven-safe skillet, like we do with this cornbread chili casserole recipe.
+I recommend an 11–12-inch skillet that’s at least 2 inches deep.

 If Using Frozen Vegetables in Pot Pie, Do Not Thaw

 If you’re using frozen vegetables in this vegetable pot pie, you do not have to thaw them before stirring them into the filling.

 Can I Add Potatoes?